“Each of you should use whatever gift you have received to serve others, as faithful stewards of God’s grace in its various forms.” 1 Peter 4:10 (NIV)

 In June 2015, my husband treated me to a writer’s conference.
 I was excited to improve my writing, but I never had any intention beyond personal gratification.
 God’s plan ended up being slightly bigger.

-From the very first moments of the conference, God made it clear that not only did I need to improve my writing, but I needed to begin the process of pursuing writing as a career.
-Over and over again He put publishing in my face, and quite honestly, through some very forceful, intimidating conversations.
-For me, this was not some jump up and down exciting call.
-This was a hope-filled terror that had me questioning if God would really use something so important to me to serve Him.
+From the very first moment of the conference, God made it clear I needed to pursue writing as a career.
+Over and over He put publishing in my face.
+All the classes except publishing topics were canceled.
+I did not jump up and down in excitement for this call.
+Hope-filled terror made me question, God would You really use something so important to me to serve You?

 Yes, and He continues to prove faithful in my writing.
 Although not easy, I obediently write.
 My stories are still filled with danger, struggle, and history, but they are also permeated with the hope and love of Christ.
 I hope they are dangerously good.
 Good for the heart and for the soul.

 Movies: North & South (the BBC version) and Now You See Me

 TV Shows: Murder, She Wrote and The Pinkertons

 Grew Up: Georgetown, KY (Horse Farm Central)

 College: M.A. of Elementary Education, University of the Cumberlands

 Favorite Job: Working under the table at the Kentucky Horse Park – mostly consisted of mucking stables, but I met my sweet Romeo there – an old strawberry roan who never stepped on my toes.